SediRockStar/Localization_Model_Knowledge/README.md

 The context-PARAREL dataset could be created in runtime easily using the function `pararel_expanded` inside the kn.ipynb file.
 Note the dataset has slight difference for gpt and bert.
 You have to choose the model_type when deploying the dataset.

 Note: To run all the ipy-notebook files, we recommend to use at least Nvidia Tesla P100 GPU.
 The requirements for the certain experiments are included in the files.
+      Our knowledge neuron implementations are based on the reproduction work of [EleutherAI](https://github.com/EleutherAI/knowledge-neurons) with our own modifications and improvements.

 This is the course project repository for COMP 599 (Natural Language Understanding with Deep Learning) Fall 2022 at McGill University.